Denmark takes on Czechs for spot in Euro 2020 semifinals | Sports-Games

 While Eriksen recovers — initially in the hospital and now at home — Denmark has improved at Euro 2020.
 A 4-1 win over Russia got Denmark out of the group stage after two losses.
 Beating Wales 4-0 in the round of 16 matched the team's best showing since “Danish Dynamite” won the 1992 European Championship.

-"Culture-wise, there are similarities.
+“Culture-wise, there's similarities.
 Values of sticking (together), one for all and all for one,'' Denmark midfielder Pierre-Emile Hojbjerg said Thursday. ''There's this pride also to be playing for your country and all these values that I don't think have changed too much since 1992.

 “But my biggest respect to the guys in '92 because they went on to win it.
 We haven't done anything yet.”
 Since the “shock” of Eriksen's sudden collapse, Hojbjerg said, Denmark has gone through huge emotional ups and downs.